 During treatment, your Reflex Knee Specialists provider injects hyaluronic acid into your knee joint.
-When the thick fluid enters your body, it reduces inflammation and helps lubricate your joint and provide protective cushioning over the cartilage.
+When the thick fluid enters your body, it reduces inflammation and helps lubricate your joints, and provides protective cushioning over the cartilage.
 Once the levels of inflammation are diminished, most patients experience significant pain relief and improved mobility.
-Your provider may also recommend combining ozone therapy with the hyaluronic acid since there is a synergistic effect when these treatments are combined.
+Your provider may also recommend combining ozone therapy with hyaluronic acid since there is a synergistic effect when these treatments are combined.

 The team at Reflex Knee Specialists might recommend joint fluid treatments if you have knee osteoarthritis and it affects your ability to work or exercise.